soniarimamy/opencrvs-madagascar/README.md

 1. Ensure that you are running [OpenCRVS Core](https://github.com/opencrvs/opencrvs-core).

-**If you successfully ran the `bash setup.sh` script in OpenCRVS Core you already have this module checked out, the dependencies are installed, the Farajaland database is populated and you can just run the following command.**
+**If you successfully ran the `bash setup.sh` script in OpenCRVS Core you already have this module checked out, the dependencies are installed, the Madagascar database is populated and you can just run the following command.**

 2. `yarn dev <!-- PATH_TO_OPEN_CRVS_CORE_DIRECTORY -->` You can find out "PATH_TO_OPEN_CRVS_CORE_DIRECTORY" by running `pwd` in your opencrvs-core directory.